wuyichen24/coding-interview/docs/problems/array/jump_game/Jump_Game.md

      true
      ```
    - Explanation
-      - Jump 1 step from index 0 to 1, then 3 steps to the last index.
+      - Jump 1 step from index 0 to 1, jump 2 from index 1 to last.
 - Example 2
    - Input
      ```